 Hospice is an affordable health care option.
 Services are paid for in a variety of ways:

 - Medicare.
-The Medicare Hospice Benefit covers all medications, equipment, supplies and care related to the terminal diagnosis.
+The Medicare Hospice Benefit provides medical equipment and medications for the terminal diagnosis and related conditions.
 Hospice of the Red River Valley waives fees related to prescriptions or inpatient respite care outlined in the benefit.
 Medicare payments to hospice do not interfere with Medicare payments for other illnesses or conditions.

 - Medicaid.
 Both Minnesota and North Dakota offer hospice coverage under Medicaid.
-Like Medicare, Medicaid covers all medication, equipment and supplies related to your hospice diagnosis.
+Like Medicare, Medicaid covers all medication, equipment and supplies for your hospice diagnosis and related conditions.
 Recipient liabilities (spend-downs) remain your responsibility.

 - Private Insurance.
 Many private insurance plans offer a hospice benefit.
 In most cases, the coverage is similar to the Medicare benefit.
 Deductibles, co-pays and spend-downs are also your responsibility.
 Your Hospice social worker will assist with any insurance questions you may have.